Vishnu's Pages

 The transparent, squiggly design is bound to cause new accessibility issues — like white text over a busy background being unreadable.
 Once millions start using Liquid Glass, feedback will pour in.
 I've already seen people on X and Hacker News mentioning readability issues just from Apple's demo video, so you can bet more complaints are on the way.

-Apple will probably add settings for things like "Transparency" or "Viscosity", letting users fine-tune the effect.
+Apple will probably add settings for things like "Transparency" and "Viscosity", letting users fine-tune the effect.
 Suddenly, Liquid Glass could look different for every user — tinted, less squiggly, more grainy, whatever.

 Flutter will struggle to keep up with these changes.
 It's not as simple as switching a background color for dark mode — you'd have to actually respect the user's current UI settings.